Weathered (song)

 "Weathered" is a song by American rock band Creed.
 It was released on November 6, 2002, as the last single from their album, Weathered.
-The song was the band's last single until 2009's Overcome.
+The song was the band's last single until “Overcome” in 2009.

 Writing and recording

 Creed began writing sessions for the Weathered album following their tour in support of Human Clay, which, according to vocalist Scott Stapp, was done because "We wanted to live life and have experiences, and set aside a time later where we would write,".
 Prior to writing new songs, the band agreed not to listen to any music between the end of the tour and the beginning of the writing sessions, so as not to allow anything to subconsciously influence their writing process so that all the material would come from them.
 "Weathered" was written during a three-week period along with the rest of the album, with writing sessions mostly taking place in Stapp's living room over four-hour sessions, and later on from his Sea Ray cruiser.

 Recording sessions began on July 20, 2001, when the band entered J. Stanley Productions Inc. recording studio in Ocoee, Florida.
 The band worked alongside Jay Stanley, who would sporadically come and go throughout the sessions, Full Sail University graduate Shilpa Patel, who helped record and mix the album, and longtime producer John Kurzweg.
 The album was recorded and mixed in just four months using Pro Tools during the summer and early fall.